 Here’s my problem with other chore charts that I’ve used in the past…

-They all seemed to have specific chores listed in a column on the left side, and then days of the week columns to check off if each job was completed each day.
+Most kids’ chore charts that you find online have specific chores listed in a column on the left side, and then days of the week columns to check off if each job was completed each day.

-But, what if some of the jobs don’t need to be done EVERY day of the week?
+But what if some of the jobs don’t need to be done EVERY day of the week?
 And what if I have a special job that I want my kids to do for just one day?
 Then they don’t get to fill up their charts with check marks?

 Step 1: Decide on a reward for the week, and write it in the space provided.

 When your kids complete all of their jobs on their chore charts, it’s nice to reward them with a special treat.
 Plus, giving your kids rewards for work they’ve done also helps to prepare them for the real world.

 After all, do you not get a paycheck for going to work and doing YOUR job?
 And, don’t you hope to get a raise when you perform well?